Benoit-78/P8_cloud_model/README.md

 # P8_cloud_model

-Objective is to build a prototype of a cloud application that enables analysis of fruits pictures.
+Objective is to build the prototype of a cloud application that enables analysis of fruits pictures.

 Learning goals are:
 - implementation of a cloud environment;